 It goes something like this:

 The Christian Apologist seems to be in the same position.

 “Can God Create A Rock So big he cannot lift it?”

 If we say yes, then we concede that there is something God can’t do because God would then create a rock which He couldn’t lift.
 The thing God couldn’t do would be to lift the rock.

-On the other hand, if we say no, then we also concede that there’s something God cannot do.
-Namely, create a rock which He can’t lift.
+If we say no, then we also concede that there’s something God cannot do.
+Namely, create a rock which he can’t lift.
 Either way, our answer will affirm that God is not omnipotent, or so it seems.

-I do believe in a higher power, but I still have yet to figure out what that power is.
+I believe in a higher power, but I still have yet to figure out what that power is.
 I also believe in "infinite possibilities" so there are an infinite amount of possibilities out there in the universe.
-But without some type of rock-solid proof, I have no idea what lies out there in the cosmos.
+But without some rock-solid proof, I do not understand what lies out there in the cosmos.

-I mean, right now, I am theorizing that perhaps Mother Nature is so irate at us for destroying her, ie, the planet, and I'm writing yet another composition on that topic.
+I mean, I theorize that perhaps Mother Nature is so irate at us for destroying her, ie, the planet, and I'm writing yet another composition on that topic.

 So I will stick with being agnostic for now.
 That's the best choice for me.